Lorenzo Córdova Vianello: Career

+Córdova Vianello was born in Mexico City in 1972.
+He holds a law degree from the National Autonomous University of Mexico (UNAM) and a doctorate in political theory from the University of Turin, Italy.

-On 3 April 2014, the Chamber of Deputies elected Córdova as the presiding counselor of the National Electoral Institute, for a period of 9 years.
+On 3 April 2014, the Chamber of Deputies elected Córdova as the presiding counselor of the National Electoral Institute, for a period of 9 years. he had previously served as an electoral counselor of the Federal Electoral Institute, the INE's predecessor, since 2011.

 He is a member of the Consejo Nacional de Ciencia y Tecnología.